March 1504 lunar eclipse: Longitude

 Columbus was perhaps the first to put into practice an idea proposed by Hipparchus, to use a lunar eclipse to determine one's geographical longitude.
 A lunar eclipse is visible across half the globe, and everyone sees it begin and end at the same moment.
 But the times when measured in the local solar time will differ, because everyone is in a different time zone.
 The local time is determined by observing the rise, culmination, or setting of the Sun.
 Now an almanac will predict an eclipse for some place at a certain geographical longitude at a specific local time there.
 The same event observed elsewhere will occur at a different clocktime.
 The difference in time is proportional to the difference in geographical longitude, by 15 degrees per hour.

 Columbus had no accurate means to determine how far he had travelled west on the globe.
 He observed the lunar eclipses of 15 September 1494 near Hispaniola (Dominican Republic), and that of 29 February 1504 from Jamaica.
-In the latter case he reported in his journal that Jamaica was 7 hours and 15 minutes from Cadiz in Spain - well on his way to China.
-However his site at Jamaica is actually at a longitude 4 hours 44 minutes from Cadiz.
+In the latter case he reported in his journal that Jamaica was 7 hours and 15 minutes from Cádiz in Spain – well on his way to China.
+However his site at Jamaica is actually at a longitude 4 hours 44 minutes from Cádiz.
 How Columbus could make such a large error of 21/2 hours remains puzzling, but D.W.
 Olson proposed a reconstruction.

 Columbus presumably used the Calendarium from Regiomontanus.
 This almanac gives the time of mid-eclipse at Nuremberg, but if Columbus erroneously interpreted the listed time as that of the beginning of the partial eclipse, then his 21/2h error could be explained.
 One can imagine that such false evidence confirmed Columbus in his belief he had reached China, overlooking the fact that he had reached a continent previously unknown to Europeans.

 Fictional variations

 H. Rider Haggard used an altered version of the real story of the rescue of Columbus in his novel King Solomon's Mines (first published 1885), where hero Allan Quatermain and his companions recruit supporters for their cause from the local tribe by predicting a lunar eclipse.
 (In early editions, this was a solar eclipse; Haggard changed it after realising that his description of a solar eclipse was not realistic.)

 In Mark Twain's 1889 novel, A Connecticut Yankee in King Arthur's Court, the protagonist, Hank Morgan, a time-travelling 19th-century resident of Hartford, Connecticut, escapes being burned at the stake by predicting a solar eclipse in early medieval England during the time of the legendary King Arthur.
-Bolesław Prus' historical novel, Pharaoh, written in 1894–95, also uses this trope.
+Bolesław Prus' historical novel, Pharaoh, written in 1894–1895, also uses this trope.

 A similar plot also features in The Adventures of Tintin comic, Prisoners of the Sun, first published between 1946 and 1948.

-The Guatemalan writer Augusto Monterroso used a similar plot in his short novel El eclipse, published in 1959 in Obras completas (y otros cuentos), but with an opposite ending, sarcastic and anticolonialist.
+The Guatemalan writer Augusto Monterroso used a similar plot in his very short story, El eclipse, published in 1959 in Obras completas (y otros cuentos), but with an opposite ending, sarcastic and anticolonialist.